ChrisD-Fowler/TextAnalysis/README.md

 - **Interactive Dashboard**: Using Dash and Plotly, users may export the results of TF-IDF analysis to an interactive dashboard, enabling quick insight into each document's composition and uniqueness.
 - **Support for Local and Web Text Files**: Load text data from local files or directly from URLs.
 - **Interactive User Interface**: Simple and intuitive command-line interface for easy navigation and usage.
-- **Powerful DataFrame Manipulation**: Users may set value thresholds, perform word searches, remove specific words, truncate, and export DataFrames as desired - before displaying to charts or exporting to .csv or .txt reports.
+- **Powerful DataFrame Transformation**: Users may set value thresholds, perform word searches, remove specific words, truncate, and export DataFrames as desired - before displaying to charts or exporting to .csv or .txt reports.
 - **User Customization**: Users may define which words to filter, conduct word search queries.
 - **Robust Error Handling**: Includes detailed error handling to ensure a smooth user experience.